yamatt/blog/content/showcase/this-blog.md

 ### Link Validation

 Another thing I'm thinking of doing is to also validate any links I use in my posts.
 If I link to something that page needs to exist, and be stored in the Way Back Machine.
-This is kind of harder to achieve than I was expecting, so something for another time.
+This is more difficult to achieve than I was expecting, so something for another time.